The Commons at Mythava

 The Practice — Embodied and somatic.
 Breathwork, movement, or another practice that drops people out of their heads and into actual presence with each other.

 The Circle — Honest conversation in community.
-The kind that becomes possible when people have moved through a practice together first.
+The specific kind that becomes possible when people have moved through a practice together first.

 Everything Else